 The prototype is all done and it seems to work well.
 Now, how do you get the prototype manufactured reliably and at a reasonable cost?
 If you’re like a lot of small companies, this is not something you do all the time.
 Finish Line has done more than one thousand projects for more than 300 small companies and we have learned a few things in the process.

-2) Make sure your documentation is in order.
-Manufacturing can/should only do what is documented—so called “drawing compliance.”
+Manufacturing can/should only do what is documented—so-called “drawing compliance.”
 If it is important, it should be written down.
 Don’t expect your CM to design the product for you.
 If you’re in doubt about your documentation, call us and we will be happy to review it for you.

-3) Do some field testing.
-Show it to customers, let them use it to run it through its paces in an as real world environment as possible.
+Show it to customers, let them use it to run it through its paces in an as real-world environment as possible.
 We are always amazed at the learning that comes from early field trials, and the earlier this happens, the sooner these issues can be resolved

 A working prototype is a great first step, but it takes careful planning and a lot of work before your prototype turns into a product that can be manufactured successfully.

-BTW, if you find yourselves being pulled into the next project before you have time to finish this one, give us a call—we can help.
+If you find yourselves being pulled into the next project before you have time to finish this one, take a look at our PROTOTYPE TO PRODUCTION program and give us a call—we can help.